Humboldt-Institut-e-V/hi-smart-vcard/README.md

 This project includes files from third party projects:

 * Icons from https://github.com/google/material-design-icons optained via https://fonts.google.com/icons licensed under the Apache License Version 2.0.
-* A QR-Code Library from https://github.com/datalog/qrcode-svg licenced under The MIT License (MIT).
+* A QR-Code library from https://github.com/datalog/qrcode-svg licenced under The MIT License (MIT).

 All those third party files retain their original license and are not licensed under the GNU Affero General Public License.